viamrobotics/docs/docs/components/board/_index.md

 ## Control your board with Viam's client SDK libraries

-To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.

 {{% snippet "show-secret.md" %}}

-When executed, this sample code will create a connection to your robot as a client.
+When executed, this sample code will create a connection to your machine as a client.
-Then control your robot programmatically by getting your `board` component from the robot with `FromRobot` and adding API method calls, as shown in the following examples.
+Then control your machine programmatically by getting your `board` component from the machine with `FromRobot` and adding API method calls, as shown in the following examples.

-These examples assume you have a board called "my_board" configured as a component of your robot.
+These examples assume you have a board called "my_board" configured as a component of your machine.
 If your board has a different name, change the `name` in the code.

 Be sure to import the board package for the SDK you are using: